A Tough Paper Product For Internal Graphics

 Foam centred boards like FOAM-X or KAPA are also popular for internal POS and hanging signs.
 Lightweight, strong and made from a sandwich of paper plus polyurethane.
 Foam core boards work well but most are not recyclable.
 DISPA, card and other 100% paper alternatives can also come in at a lower cost.

-We’re putting together a Substrates 101 guide to the different media options within the sign and print spectrum – have a read through our post on Correx printing here.
+We’re putting together a Substrates 101 guide to the different media options within the sign and print spectrum – have a read through our details on Dibond printing or our post on Correx printing here.